 Your skin barrier is the outermost layer of the epidermis; its job is to protect us from pathogens such as bacteria, fungus and fungi.
 When your skin barrier is compromised, skin conditions such as sensitivity occur.
 To rebuild any damage can take time, SPF every day – even indoors – is important because it will create a protective barrier for your skin.

-3. Avoid all exfoliating products on any areas that are irritated
+4. Avoid exfoliating products on any areas that are irritated

 Friction from the masks can cause damage to the skin.
 When the skin is broken it is not advised to use any products containing Lactic acid, Glycolic acid or Retinol.